nonoesp/laravel-folio/README.md

 	],
 ```

-Then activate notifications in `config/folio.php` set `folio.subscribers.should-notify` to `true` and specify
+- The activate notifications in `config/folio.php`:

 ```php
 'subscribers' => [